cisclub/Mars/README.md

 If the command takes long time, you can limit the number of files to scan (to 100 for example).</br>

 **Example:** `fish ~/Downloads/Mars.fish ~/my-project-directory 200`</br>
-This will scan only 100 `.xib` and `.storyboard` files in /my-project-directory before it exits and print summary.</br>
+This will scan only 100 `.xib` and `.storyboard` files in /my-project-directory before it prints summary and exit.</br>

 **Example:** `fish ~/Downloads/Mars.fish ~/my-project-directory`</br>
 This will scan all files.